akka/akka/akka-docs/rst/scala/dispatchers.rst

   - Driven by: Any ``akka.dispatch.ThreadPoolExecutorConfigurator``
                by default a "thread-pool-executor"

-* BalancingDispatcher

-  - This is an executor based event driven dispatcher that will try to redistribute work from busy actors to idle actors.

-  - All the actors share a single Mailbox that they get their messages from.

-  - It is assumed that all actors using the same instance of this dispatcher can process all messages that have been sent to one of the actors; i.e. the actors belong to a pool of actors, and to the client there is no guarantee about which actor instance actually processes a given message.

-  - Sharability: Actors of the same type only

-  - Mailboxes: Any, creates one for all Actors

-  - Use cases: Work-sharing

-  - Driven by: ``java.util.concurrent.ExecutorService``
-               specify using "executor" using "fork-join-executor",
-               "thread-pool-executor" or the FQCN of
-               an ``akka.dispatcher.ExecutorServiceConfigurator``

-  - Note that you can **not** use a ``BalancingDispatcher`` as a **Router Dispatcher**.
-(You can however use it for the **Routees**)

 * CallingThreadDispatcher

   - This dispatcher runs invocations on the current thread only.
 This dispatcher does not create any new threads,